 Ousted Moscow mayor slams 'Stalin-era' repression in Russia

-Moscow's ousted mayor on Wednesday launched a withering attack on President Dmitry Medvedev, accusing him of promoting a climate of repression and censorship reminiscent of the Stalin era.
+Moscow's ousted mayor Yury Luzhkov on Wednesday issued a withering attack on President Dmitry Medvedev, accusing him of promoting a climate of repression and censorship reminiscent of the Stalin era.

-The extraordinary attack by Yury Luzhkov was the bitterest by any leading figure in Russia against Medvedev, who a day earlier dramatically sacked Luzhkov after 18 years in power citing a loss of confidence.
+The extraordinary attack is the bitterest launched by any leading figure in Russia against Medvedev, who a day earlier dramatically sacked Luzhkov after 18 years in power citing a loss of confidence.

 The lacerating broadside came in a letter sent to the Kremlin late on Sunday but was only published early Wednesday on the website of the opposition weekly New Times magazine.